DuronStacy/PowerCar/README.md

 # Power Car
-POwerCar is a Website that allow you to search, show and geolocate power station for electric vehicle.
-Only available for France.
+PowerCar is a Website that allow you to search, show and geolocate power station for electric vehicle.
+Only available in France.
 (But wherever you are, we like you anyway. :) )

 ## Features
 * Show all station in France